 Note: it may take a moment to see the Forecast for the Workstreams as it depends on how much historical ticket data you have.

 In some cases we may not have enough data collected yet to show the Forecast and instead we will show you a Fauxcast.
-You may want to reach out to email@example.com so we can initiate a manual historical ticket data collection.
+The Fauxcast simply repeats the actual forecast, for example, if you have 3 months of data, we simply repeat the 3 month pattern for the remainder of the year.
+You may want to reach out to firstname.lastname@example.org so we can initiate a manual historical ticket data collection.

 When you are on the Forecast page, you will first need to create Workstreams (otherwise known as channels) and they will appear on the left side.
 You can create any additional Workstreams or even modify the current ones.
 Get more information about that here.

 Here are some additional functions you can do with Workstreams on your Forecast page:

 - You can hide/show a Workstream on your main trends chart by selecting to show the Workstream in the Forecast or to hide it.